mds-agenturgruppe/pimprint-core-bundle/doc/01_Getting_Started/00_Basic_Concept.md

 ## Generated InDesign document

 The above example creates a document containing the red square from the template.
-The output in InDesign looks as followed:
+The output in InDesign looks as follows:

 ![Basic Concept - Document generation](../img/basic-concept-generation.png)